solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     vacuum analyze;
     ```

 2. While the operation is executing, run the following command to increase the cost limits.
-Note that in pre-16 versions, this command would have no effect on currently running operations, in 16, this action applies during the execution:
+Note that in pre-16 versions, this command would not affect currently running operations, in 16, this action applies during the execution:

     ```sql
     SET vacuum_cost_limit TO 400;